 You might also recoup some of what you spend on auto loan interest by using another method at tax time.
-The standard mileage rate method allows you deduct 53.5 cents per mile driven for business purposes in 2017, and 54.5 cents per mile in 2018.
+The standard mileage rate method allows you deduct 54.5 cents per mile driven for business purposes in 2018.
 But again, you would count only miles driven in the course of doing business for the business mileage deduction, not your overall total.

 Generally, you’re probably better off deducting your actual expenses if you drive a gas hog.
 If you drive a shiny, new economical Prius, you might come out ahead and get a greater deduction if you use the standard mileage rate.

-It used to be that the IRS would also let you deduct a portion of your auto loan interest if you work for an employer and your boss occasionally makes you drive your own car to take care of company business.
-This still holds true for the 2017 tax year – the tax return you would file in 2018 – but the Tax Cuts and Jobs Act eliminates this deduction beginning in 2018 through the end of 2025.
+It used to be that the IRS would also let you deduct a portion of your auto loan interest if you worked for an employer and your boss occasionally made you drive your own car to take care of company business.
+This held true for the 2017 tax year – the tax return you filed in 2018 – but the Tax Cuts and Jobs Act eliminated this deduction beginning in 2018 through the end of 2025.

-If you qualify for this deduction and want to claim it, you would not file Schedule C with your return because Schedule C relates to self-employed income and business expenses.
-You would have to itemize your tax deductions on Schedule A, and this means you can’t also claim the standard deduction for your filing status.
-You can use either the standard mileage method or your actual expenses, just as you could if you were self-employed.
+If you qualified for this deduction and wanted to claim it, you would not file Schedule C with your return because Schedule C relates to self-employed income and business expenses.
+You would have to itemize your tax deductions on Schedule A, and this meant you couldn't also claim the standard deduction for your filing status.
+You could use either the standard mileage method or your actual expenses, just as you could if you were self-employed.

-Countable miles as an employee don’t include driving from home to work and back again.
-That’s considered commuting, a personal expense.
-And you can’t claim the miles if your employer reimburses you for the driving, although you’re not taxed on the reimbursement as income, either.
+Countable miles as an employee didn't include driving from home to work and back again.
+That was considered commuting, a personal expense.
+And you couldn't claim the miles if your employer reimbursed you for the driving, although you were not taxed on the reimbursement as income, either.

 - H&R Block: Filing – Adjustments and Deductions